An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Phase Space and Charges

 whose divergence vanishes on shell, \textit{i.e.} $\left.d^*\mathbf{J}\right|_{\textrm{On Shell}} = 0$.
 This is called the Noether current.
 This implies that at least locally $^*\mathbf{J} = dQ$.
 In the next section the exact form of this current will be discussed for Lovelock gravity \cite{Aros:2000ij}.

 The definition of Noether charge $^*\mathbf{J}$ is just a first step to define a conserved charge.
 In fact, to compute from Eq.(\ref{NoetherCurrent}) a conserved charge is necessary to impose at least two additional conditions.
 First, the manifold $M_d$ must have at least an asymptotic time-like Killing symmetry.
 For simplicity one can consider a stationary space $M_d = \mathbb{R} \otimes \Sigma_{d-1}$, where $\mathbb{R}$ stands for a time direction, but in general it is only necessary that $\mathbb{R} \otimes \partial \Sigma_{\infty} \subset \partial M_{d}$.
 The second condition is that the transformation of $\phi$ must be defined by a (Killing) symmetry in the space of solutions, \emph{i.e.}, by a transformation that maps solutions into solutions.
-In the case of diffeomorphism, where $\delta \phi = 0 = \delta_0 \phi + \lie_\xi \phi$, this last condition merely implies that $\xi$ must be a Killing vector of $M_d$.
+In the case of diffeomorphisms, where $\delta \phi = 0 = \delta_0 \phi + \lie_\xi \phi$, this last condition merely implies that $\xi$ must be a Killing vector of $M_d$.

-One aspect to consider, in addition, is that it is necessary to have a proper action principle, meaning the action principle must be finite evaluated on any solution that satisfies the boundary conditions and having an extreme subjeted to the those boundary condition.
-This implies that any boundary term must vanish (on shell) subjected to the bundary conditions.
+One aspect to consider, in addition, is that it is necessary to have a proper action principle, meaning the action principle must be finite evaluated on any solution that satisfies the boundary conditions and having an extreme subjected to the those boundary condition.
+This implies that $\Theta(\phi,\delta_0 \phi)$ must vanish (on shell) provided the boundary conditions are satisfied.
 In addition, the action must have proper conserved charges.
 For asymptotically AdS spaces this implies the need to implementing a regularization process on the action principle.
-See for instance \cite{Aros:1999kt,Skenderis:2002wp,Miskovic:2007mg,Kofinas:2007ns}.
+See for instance \cite{Aros:1999kt,Miskovic:2007mg,Kofinas:2007ns}.
 Essentially the process of regularization corresponds to the addition of terms to the action principle that while do not alter the EOM but allow to satisfy the three aforementioned conditions.
 In order to do that there are only two options; the addition of boundary terms $\Phi$ or the addition of topological densities $\hat{\Phi}$.
 This last since any topological density, $\hat{\Phi}$, satisfies $\delta_0 \hat{\Phi} = d\delta_0 \Phi$.
 For both options $\Phi$ must be a suitable function of the fields.
 Therefore, the improved action principle must be either

 The variation of the improved action principle is given by

 Under the suitable boundary conditions it must be satisfied

 From now on for notation it will be denoted